In this article:

 - Interest: the percentage of money paid to the lender for the opportunity to borrow.

-- Taxes: refer to property taxes paid by the owner, normally tallied by the value of the house.
+- Taxes: refer to property taxes paid by the owner, usually tallied by the house’s value.

 How do I find a mortgage banker?